JoeThunder55/JoeThunder55/README.md

 Hello There!
-My Name is Aaron."
+My Name is Aaron.

 Here are some ideas to get you started: